sematext/solr-redis/README.md

 ```
-curl 'http://localhost:8983/solr/collection1/select?q={!redis command=SMEMBERS key=testKey field_alias=highlightedField}test_field&hl=true&hl.fl=highlightedField}'
+curl 'http://localhost:8983/solr/collection1/select?q={!redis command=SMEMBERS key=testKey tag=highlightedField}test_field&hl=true&hl.fl=highlightedField}'
 ```

-**Please note** that field used in `field_alias` parameter of SolrRedis QParser doesn't have to exist in schema.
-It is only virtual (alias) field.
+**Please note** that field used in `tag` parameter of SolrRedis QParser doesn't have to exist in schema.
+It is only virtual (tag) field.
 This is only used to identify matches of which query should be highlighted.

 ### Response